Most food allergies start in childhood, but that doesn’t mean you’re in the clear. Protect yourself by staying proactive and informed.

-“You can develop a food allergy at any age,” says Flavia Hoyte, M.D., an allergist and immunologist at National Jewish Health in Denver, which specializes in immune system research.
+“You can develop a food allergy at any age,” says Flavia Hoyte, M.D., an allergist and immunologist at National Jewish Health in Denver.
 In other words, you may have eaten a food your whole life with no problems and then suddenly develop an allergy to it.

 Scientists aren’t exactly sure why this happens, and research on food allergies in adults is a fairly new area.
-But one factor for older adults: As we age, so does our immune system (it’s called “immunosenescence”), which causes cells to start reacting differently to certain stimuli, including foods.
+But one factor for older adults: As we age, so does our immune system (it’s called “immunosenescence”).
+This causes cells to start reacting differently to certain stimuli, including foods.

 What Causes Food Allergies?

 Allergies are the result of a reaction that starts in your immune system, according to the American Academy of Allergy, Asthma, and Immunology (AAAAI).

 If you have an allergy to a certain food, your immune system mistakenly identifies a protein in that food as an invader and sends antibodies to kill it.
 It can cause symptoms like:

 - Anaphylaxis, a potentially life-threatening reaction characterized by wheezing, throat or chest tightness, or trouble breathing